sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 Then, click Create Project.

-6. Upload(push) your project in RStudio to github:
+## 7. Upload(push) your project in RStudio to github:
+Update your files in RStudio.
+When complete, do the following.
 Navigate to the Git tab in RStudio, which is located next to the Environment tab.

-Tick the files to share > Commit >
+Tick the box to select files to share > Commit.

-In Commit message window, type a brief description > Press Commit > Press Push (in green)
+In Commit message window, type a brief description.
+Then, Press Commit > Press Push (in green)

 To verify in github repo online, press refresh button.

-*Note: If asked for Username, and password for 'https://github.com/', type your Username.*
+*Note: If asked for Username, and password for 'https://github.com/', type as appropriate*

 Voila!
 You have just shared your project online by remotely connecting RStudio to github!